Ex-detainee of Australia’s offshore detention centre shares fears over UK Rwanda plan

 “They pick some Iranians and some Afghans and send them as an example.
 The same thing is happening again.”

-Australia used Nauru, along with Papua New Guinea, as a remote site for the “offshore processing” of people seeking asylum and have arrived to the country by boat.
+Australia used Nauru, along with Papua New Guinea, as a remote site for the “offshore processing” of people seeking asylum and who have arrived in the country by boat.
 It is government policy that no one who arrived in this way can ever settle in Australia.

 The conditions on Nauru, which is still home to around 115 asylum seekers, have been a particularly stark example of the impact of sending refugees to live in immigration limbo.

 “Most of the people in Nauru grew numb and sceptical to any talk of leaving the island,” Ms Shakiba said.
-“Until they saw it happen with their own eyes they would not believe it.”
+“Until they saw it happen with their own eyes they would not believe it.

 “We were given just enough good news to start to hope again, only to have it dashed soon after.